knaw-huc/service-huc-editor/README.md

 #### CMDI cues

 Since CMDI 1.2 cues for tools can be specified.
-CCF supports the following using this mechanism:
+CCF supports the following cues using this mechanism:

 - ``cue:displayOrder``
 - ``cue:inputWidth``